HaoranLi/ARHT/README.md

 ARHT
 ====

-Perform the Adaptable Regularized Hotelling's *T*<sup>2</sup> test (ARHT) proposed by Li et al., (2016) arXiv:1609.08725.
+Perform the Adaptable Regularized Hotelling's *T*<sup>2</sup> test (ARHT) proposed by Li et al. (2016).
 Both one- and two- sample mean test are available with various probabilistic alternative prior models.
-It contains a function to consistently estimate higher order moments of the population covariance spectral distribution using the spectral of the sample covariance matrix (Bai et al. (2010) <doi:10.1111/j.1467-842X.2010.00590.x>).
+It contains a function to consistently estimate higher order moments of the population covariance spectral distribution using the spectral of the sample covariance matrix.
 In addition, it contains a function to sample from 3-variate chi-squared random vectors approximately with a given correlation matrix when the degrees of freedom are large.

 Installation
 ------------